 Janet Poppendieck is a Professor Emerita in Sociology at Hunter College.
 Her primary concerns, as a scholar and activist, are poverty, hunger, and food assistance in the United States.
 She has written award-winning books on school food, food assistance and hunger and assists several national and local organizations on food policy.

 |Charles Platkin, PhD, JD, MPH, Editor, Food Policy Watch

 Charles Platkin is a Distinguished Lecturer at Hunter College and the CUNY School of Public Health.
 He is also a nationally syndicated health columnist.
 His primary work focuses on nutrition communication and social marketing.

 | Diana Johnson, MA, Director of Community Projects

-Building upon a background in advertising and marketing communications, Ashley has worked at Greenmarket, Foodlink, and Just Food.
-She is a Master’s of Public Health candidate at the CUNY School of Public Health.
+Building on a background in communications, Ashley has gained insight into New York’s local food systems through her work at Greenmarket, Foodlink, Just Food and Five Acre Farms.
+Her current interests include food marketing, workforce development and growing the public food sector.
+She holds a Master’s of Public Health from the CUNY School of Public Health.